Dan Haifley

 Dan Haifley is an American environmentalist and newspaper columnist.

 From 1999 to 2019, he was Executive Director of O'Neill Sea Odyssey, a non-profit organization offering a free oceanography and ecology program for school-aged youth sailing Monterey Bay – a bay of the Pacific Ocean, along the central coast of California.
-Rachel Kippen took over the position upon his retirement in March, 2019.
+Tracey Weiss is now serving in the position..